-- 5.6 Since 6 April 2017 providers have no longer been required to deposit net proceeds from relevant disposals into their Disposal Proceeds Fund (DPF).
+- 5.6 Since 6 April 2017 providers have no longer been required to deposit net proceeds from relevant disposals into their DPF.
 However, any provider which had an existing DPF on that date is required to operate it in line with current requirements until the fund is exhausted or by April 2020.
-For further information see our DPF Requirements and associated guidance which is available on the Regulator of Social Housing pages on Gov.uk. - 5.7 Where providers are required to operate a fund, it must be operated in accordance with requirements set by the regulator, including restrictions on the use of the fund and the time period over which funds generated must be used.
+For further information see our DPF Requirements and associated guidance which is available on the RSH website. - 5.7 Where providers are required to operate a fund, it must be operated in accordance with requirements set by the regulator, including restrictions on the use of the fund and the time period over which funds generated must be used.
 If funds cannot be or are not used in accordance with the requirements, providers may need to pay over the proceeds in the fund or seek agreement from the regulator to retain the proceeds beyond the prescribed time period.